 This office provides funding for projects to improve the ability of older adults and individuals of all ages with disabilities to live independently and participate fully in their communities.
 Generally, projects should focus on improving access to, or the quality of, education, training, support services, and independent living services for older adults and individuals with disabilities.
 Funds cannot be used for construction or renovation of facilities.

 This account is located in the Labor, Health and Human Services, Education, and Related Agencies Bill.

-Proposed FY24 earmark projects under these accounts ranged from \$100,000 to \$1.5 million.
+CDS funding under this account in FY25 ranged from \$125,000 to \$1.5 million.